sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ### `defer`

 - This is used to perform the cleanup code, such as closing a file, after a function has returned.
-This is similar to the `finally` block in Java or Python.
+This is similar to the `finally` block in Java or Python but it executes at the very end of the function, not as part of a `try...except` block.
 - It delays the execution of a function until the surrounding function returns.
 - They run in LIFO (last in, first out) order.
 - The code that runs after `defer` is literally the last thing that runs before the function returns, so what is put there is immediately "called" (e.g., `defer close()`) but will run until later.